ensisoft/detonator/audio/README.md

 DETONATOR 2D 💥💣
 ===============

-Audio Subsystem 🎼
+Audio Library 🎼
 ---------------------
-The audio subsystem is divided into following core components that take part in playing audio.
+The audio library is divided into following core components that take part in playing audio.

 * Device
    - An abstract interface for accessing some underlying platform API for playing audio.